 On July 11, 2019 the Company announced that it has completed a \$1,900 non-brokered flow-through private placement.
 The placement consisted of 633,334 flow-through common shares priced at CAD\$3.00 per flow-through share.
-The funds will be used to fund its summer exploration program at its Committee Bay gold project in Nunavut, Canada.
+The Shares issued under the July 2019 Offering are subject to a four-month hold period and were not registered in the United States.